brastrullo/resume/README.md

 ## HIGHLIGHTS
 **Innovative**: Focused self-starter on a mission to improve the web for everyone everyday
-**Collaborative**: Experienced with multi-disciplinary small and large teams, client facing and internal
+**Collaborative**: Experienced with multi-disciplinary teams, small and large, client facing and internal
 **Adaptive**: Advanced in JS/HTML/CSS, framework agnostic and always learning
 **Creative**: Architecture background with passion for animation, graphic design and UX